anrath/SEER/readme.md

 * `real_data_gen/`- This folder contains files related to testing SEER on new data.
 * To execute our scripts, run [setup.sh](setup.sh).
 Note that this file executes a slurm script at the end.
 The department servers will complete this execution in approximately 2.5 hours.
 * For creating the tables used in the paper execute `python real_data_gen/project_similarity_analysis.py` as well as the cells in the jupyter notebook `latex.ipynb`.
+* To recreate attention analysis results:
+  * To recreate the attention matrices for Phase 2 unseen data, first navigate to the `attention_analysis` directory with `cd attention_analysis`, then run `attention_analysis.py` with `python attention_analysis.py --model JointEmbedder --dataset TestOracleInferencePhase2 --gpu_id 0 --fold_number 1 --reload_from 29`
+  * To recreate the attention matrices for Toga\* data, first navigate to the `attention_analysis` directory with `cd attention_analysis`, then run `attention_analysis_phase3.py` with `python attention_analysis_phase3.py --model JointEmbedder --dataset TestOracleInferencePhase2 --gpu_id 0 --fold_number 1 --reload_from 29`
+  * To recreate the attention analysis results for Phase 2 unseen data, first navigate to the `attention_analysis` directory with `cd attention_analysis`, then run `main.java` by compiling with `javac main.java` then running with `java main`
+  * To recreate the attention analysis results for Toga\* unseen data, first navigate to the `attention_analysis` directory with `cd attention_analysis`, then run `phase3_analysis_main.java` by compiling with `javac phase3_analysis_main.java` then running with `java phase3_analysis_main`